Ease of Doing Business in Indonesia

 Moreover, Indonesia has a population of 267,663,435 (two hundred sixty-seven million, six hundred sixty-three thousand, four hundred and thirty-five) people.
 Today, Indonesia is the world's 4th (fourth) most populous nation, the world's 10th (tenth) largest economy in terms of purchasing power parity, and a member of the G-20.

 In terms of poverty reduction, Indonesia has reduced the poverty rate by more than half since 1999 to 9,78% (nine point seventy-eight percent) in 2020.
-According to BPS, Indonesia had a total workforce of 138,22 (one hundred thirty-eight point twenty-two) million people in August 2020, an increase of 2,36 (two point thirty-six) million people from August 2019.
+According to BPS, Indonesia had a total workforce of 143,72 (one hundred forty three point seven two) million people in August 2022, an increase of 3,57 (three point five seven) million people from August 2021.

 As for the investment opportunities, it is publicly known that both domestic and foreign investors have developed their businesses in numerous sectors through investments in Indonesia.
-According to research conducted by BKPM, the 10 (ten) highest origin countries of foreign investors in Indonesia from January to March 2021 are as follows:
+According to research conducted by BKPM, the 5 (five) highest origin countries of foreign investors in Indonesia from Q2 2022 are as follows:

 Source: Indonesian Investment Coordinating Board